-To develop these laws, the ATLATL team prepared drafts based on recognized best practices and relevant statutes in the US, Europe and Lusophone jurisdictions and worked with ATLATL's local law firm, Da Silva Teixeira & Associados, along with GOTL policymakers, to adapt each piece of draft legislation to fit Timor-Leste's local context.
-The team also provided the GOTL with informational reports explaining the implications of each draft law, the international models and best practices which informed the drafts, and how and why they were adapted for the Timorese legal and cultural context.
+To develop these laws, the ATLATL team prepared drafts based on recognized best practices and relevant statutes in the US, Europe and Lusophone jurisdictions and worked with ATLATL's local law firm, Da Silva Teixeira & Associados, along with GOTL policymakers, to adapt each piece of draft legislation to fit Timor-Leste's local context.3 The team also provided the GOTL with informational reports explaining the implications of each draft law, the international models and best practices which informed the drafts, and how and why they were adapted for the Timorese legal and cultural context.
 This information sharing allowed ATLATL and the Government to finalize the drafts and move them into the overall legislative process.
-In December 2022, with key inputs from the ATLATL team during Parliamentary consideration, the Copyright Law was not only signed by Timor-Leste President José Ramos-Horta, but its adoption allowed Timor-Leste to take a crucial step toward World Trade Organization (WTO) accession3.
-In October 2023, the Government announced that the country's accession process would be completed by the end of the year, including adoption of the draft Industrial Property Code necessary to WTO membership.
-The other finalized draft laws are currently moving through different stages of the Timorese legislative process.
+In December 2022, with key inputs from the ATLATL team during Parliamentary consideration, the Copyright Law was not only signed by Timor-Leste President José Ramos-Horta, but its adoption allowed Timor-Leste to take a crucial step toward World Trade Organization (WTO) accession.4 The Government continued its accession process through the end of 2023, including work on the adoption of the draft Industrial Property Code necessary to WTO membership.
+In February 2024, trade ministers unanimously approved the WTO membership terms for Timor-Leste at a special ceremony held at the 13th WTO Ministerial Conference

-As a former Portuguese and Indonesian colony, Timor-Leste's previous efforts to draft ICT-related laws over the last 20 years were hindered by its attempts to configure policies with Portugal's complex legal frameworks.
+Timor-Leste's previous efforts to draft ICT-related laws over the last 20 years were constrained by its attempts to configure policies in line with Portugal's complex legal frameworks.
 Though most of Portugal's ICT laws generally meet international legal requirements, Timor-Leste's attempts to adapt its laws to Portuguese practices did not adequately address the importance of legal and cultural contextual relevance, i.e., laws and policies specific to Timor-Leste's size, economy, and social needs.